CpaterCodes/Pentameter/README.md

 ```
 As a User
-So that I can rule out obviously absurd results,
+So that I can rule out obviously absurd results
 I would like to be informed of an error if the angle equals or falls below 0.
 [progress: pending]
 ```